 Instead of disposable decorations, try natural and/or reusable alternatives.
-Some ideas to try for your low waste party:
+Here are some suggestions for your low waste party:

-- Colored lights and lighting, to set the mood for an evening party.
-Try solar string lights, instead of the plug-in variety.
+- Eco friendly candles and lanterns, to set the mood for an evening party.

-- Seed bombs, homemade or store-bought, instead of flimsy, disposable plastic party favors.
+- Seed bombs, homemade or store-bought, for party favors.

 Party Cleanup: Keep Waste to a Minimum

 Your low waste party was a hit!
 Even with the best efforts, though, you’ll still have unwanted items.
 Before you throw everything in the garbage, you can still cut the waste with your cleanup job.

 If it’s a large, casual event, where you’re comfortable with guests cleaning up after themselves, set up clearly-labeled compost and recycling bins next to garbage bins.
 For smaller gatherings where you’re cleaning up yourself, remember to Reduce, Reuse, Recycle (and “Rot”):

 - Donate or sell any items — decorations, food, party favors — that you don’t want but could be enjoyed by others.